JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 Master Compose UI.
 Join the group to learn how to build neat UIs using Compose UI, Material Design, and the Foundation components.
 We will start using basic and advanced modifiers, and build a detail screen that uses a custom Layout for one of its UI elements.
 Learn how measuring and drawing works in Compose.

 * The Modifier system.
 Order of precedence
+* Existing types of modifiers and examples
+* How modifiers are represented in the runtime
+* Reusing modifiers
 * Layout and draw modifiers in detail
 * Our first custom layout.
 The Layout Composable
 * Measure / layout pass in-depth
+* Materializing changes from the tree
 * Intrinsics, how they work and what to use them for
+* MeasurePolicy and MeasureResult
+* Parent constraints
 * Drawing in Jetpack Compose
 * Using the DrawScope apis to build something fancy
 * Canvas
 * RenderNodes for efficient drawing
 * Graphic layers
+* Draw modifiers in-depth
+* Caching drawing via `graphicsLayer`
+* Advanced UI
-* Uing Vectors in Compose
+* Vectors in Compose
 * Drag and swipe gestures
+* Delaying composition via SubcomposeLayout
-* SubcomposeLayout and BoxWithConstraints
+* BoxWithConstraints
+* Conditional composition
+* Composition trees
+* Supporting different node types
 * LookaheadLayout
 * Async image loading